M0streng0/Project-Euler/README.md

 You can find a list of Project Euler problems on the official [Project Euler website](https://projecteuler.net/archives).
 Each problem is associated with a unique number and a brief description.
 To view the solutions, click on the corresponding problem number in the "Solutions" section.

+## Attention!

+_It appears that you have answered your own question.
+There is nothing quite like that "Aha!" moment when you finally beat a problem which you have been working on for some time.
+It is often through the best of intentions in wishing to share our insights so that others can enjoy that moment too.
+Sadly, that will rarely be the case for your readers.
+Real learning is an active process and seeing how it is done is a long way from experiencing that epiphany of discovery.
+Please do not deny others what you have so richly valued yourself._

+_However, the rule about sharing solutions outside of Project Euler does not apply to the first one-hundred problems, as long as any discussion clearly aims to instruct methods, not just provide answers, and does not directly threaten to undermine the enjoyment of solving later problems.
+Problems 1 to 100 provide a wealth of helpful introductory teaching material and if you are able to respect our requirements, then we give permission for those problems and their solutions to be discussed elsewhere._

+From Project Euler.

+So, for your own learning, try to solve the problem yourself...
+Before you look at the code I used to solve it!

+What I find interesting is that after you have successfully solved it, you can see other approaches that others have taken, such as mine.
+That's a form of learning...
+Good luck!

 ## Solutions

 Below is a list of problems I've solved, along with the programming languages used for each solution.
 Click on a problem to view its solution: